nilearn/nilearn/doc/decoding/going_further.rst

 -----------------------------------

-To perform cross-validation using a scikit-learn estimator, you should first mask the data using a :class:`nilearn.input_data.NiftiMasker`: to extract only the :term:`voxels<voxel>` inside the mask of interest, and transform 4D input :term:`fMRI` data to 2D arrays (shape (n_timepoints, n_voxels)) that estimators can work on.
+To perform cross-validation using a scikit-learn estimator, you should first mask the data using a :class:`nilearn.maskers.NiftiMasker`: to extract only the :term:`voxels<voxel>` inside the mask of interest, and transform 4D input :term:`fMRI` data to 2D arrays (shape (n_timepoints, n_voxels)) that estimators can work on.